Diagnosis

 - Try to ignore negative reactions from people.
 It helps to learn about epilepsy so that you know the facts as opposed to misconceptions about the disease.
 And try to keep your sense of humor.

 - Live as independently as possible.
 Continue to work, if possible.
 If you can't drive because of your seizures, investigate public transportation options near you.
-If you aren't allowed to drive, you might consider moving to a city with good public transportation options.
+If you are not cleared to drive, you might consider moving to a city with good public transportation options.

-- Find a doctor you like and with whom you feel comfortable.
+- Find a healthcare professional you like and with whom you feel comfortable.

-- Try not to constantly worry about having a seizure.
+- Try not to worry about having a seizure.

 - Find an epilepsy support group to meet people who understand what you're going through.

-Let people you work and live with know the correct way to handle a seizure in case they are with you when you have one.
-You may offer them suggestions, such as:
+Let people you work and live with know how to handle a seizure.
+This can help if they are with you when you have one.
+You may offer them suggestions such as:

 - Carefully roll the person onto one side to prevent choking.